This marble bathroom remodel showcases calacatta marble tile, brass fixtures and classic details. Come see the full reveal of this girls bathroom!

 Calacatta Gold Marble Shower

 The marble shower tile is really the highlight of this entire girls bathroom remodel.
 This chevron pattern of varying sizes of calacatta marble is absolutely stunning.
 It is from Jeffrey Court.
+Lots of questions asking for a link and here it is!
+Jeffrey Court Chevron Mosaic Calcutta Gold Marble Tile.

 I knew I wanted this wall to be a focal point and this tile is just the right amount of wow and subtle elegance.
 And replacing the original small window with this transom window lets in the most beautiful light while still maintaining privacy.